gracemmaloney/National-Park-Journal-and-Learn_HCI584/README.md

 <img width="683" alt="Step 9a" src="https://github.com/gracemmaloney/National-Park-Journal-and-Learn_HCI584/assets/133996701/07576b27-b2db-49ab-b7f2-1a33a07dc60d">
 <img width="197" alt="Step 9b" src="https://github.com/gracemmaloney/National-Park-Journal-and-Learn_HCI584/assets/133996701/337598a9-8d58-436d-b2b6-9f2f83e63377">

-10. From the File Menu, you can also open a different existing journal entries for viewing, editing, and saving as needed.
+10. From the File Menu, you can also open different existing journal entries for viewing, editing, and saving as needed.
 If a different entry is opened via the 'Open' File Menu option, it will similarly populate in the journal entry window.
 <img width="197" alt="Step 10" src="https://github.com/gracemmaloney/National-Park-Journal-and-Learn_HCI584/assets/133996701/2227f6a1-c89e-44bd-b78f-f7cc52b1e6d7">

 11. If you open a journal entry and wish to close out of the window, you can simply press the close button in the top left corner of the window, or click the 'Cancel' button.